Sunni6/peak-ai-agent-stack/README.md

 - Automated summarization once conversation tokens exceed a threshold.
 - Summaries keep the latest 25% of messages untouched and summarize the older 75% in the background.

-Future Expansion
-RinAI features an advanced multimodal AI Vtuber live stream orchestrator.
-We will release the code for this soon.

 Front-End (Port 3003)
-A user-facing web app providing an interactive, “cute” interface to chat with Rin.
+- A user-facing web app providing an interactive, “cute” interface to chat with Rin.
-All user inputs are captured here and forwarded to the Node backend.
+- All user inputs are captured here and forwarded to the Node backend.

 Backend (Port 3000)
-Routes user messages to the right services.
+- Routes user messages to the right services.

 Python Services (Port 8000)
-Applies logic to decide whether a tool should be used based on a “grok LLM call.”
+- Applies logic to decide whether a tool should be used based on a “grok LLM call.”
-Keeps track of the conversation’s token usage.
+- Keeps track of the conversation’s token usage.
-Integrates the final system prompt, RAG data, and tool outputs into one cohesive prompt for the LLM.
+- Integrates the final system prompt, RAG data, and tool outputs into one cohesive prompt for the LLM.
-Contains specialized scripts and endpoints for retrieval, summarization, and tool invocations.
+- Contains specialized scripts and endpoints for retrieval, summarization, and tool invocations.
-Maintains the Graph RAG pipeline, interacting with the conversation corpus (in Neo4j or another DB).
+- Maintains the Graph RAG pipeline, interacting with the conversation corpus (in Neo4j or another DB).
-Summarizes conversation when tokens exceed thresholds.
+- Summarizes conversation when tokens exceed thresholds.
-Calls external APIs (CoinGecko, Perplexity, etc.) as needed.
+- Calls external APIs (CoinGecko, Perplexity, etc.) as needed.

 Prerequisites
 Before installing and running the stack, ensure you have the following: